joerod/powershell/README.md

 Powershell Scripts

-A bunch of powershell scripts that I've put together to help me in various admin tasks.
+A bunch of powershell scripts that I've put together to help me with various admin tasks.